t7r0n/update-script/README.md

 # update-script
 This is a script which updates linux packages and cleans them after update-installation.
-It also uses espeak (voice synthesizer) which tells you the beginning and end of the script when ran.
+It also uses espeak (speech synthesizer) which tells you the beginning and end of the script when ran.

 # Prerequisites